charlierdm/CV/README.md

 My journey up until now has been a case of adapting from one environment to another.
 I spent the past 2 years within in a small community of expat teachers that became like family whilst living in South Korea.
 This experience has left me feeling capable of adapting to anything and being able to thrive.

 * I managed to use both my emotional intelligence and interpersonal skills to integrate into another culture and teach individuals of various ages and abilities.
+The result of this was seeing students that started with no English speaking/reading skills at all developing the skills to say basic phrases and expressions.

-### Communication
+### Meaningful Communication

 I have a background in Journalism and Teaching, naturally communication has been a vital part of both.
 I am always practicing good, attentive listening and feel this is key for working with others.
-Marshall B. Rosenbergs book ‘Nonviolent Communication’ is a big influence on my approach to teamwork.
+Marshall B. Rosenbergs book ‘Nonviolent Communication’ is a big influence on my approach to teamwork as I value creating a space for others to be heard and listened to as well as expressing myself with as much clarity as possible.

-* A large part of my teaching role was planning my lessons in accordance with the national curriculum.
-I would have to relay what I was creating through and English to Korean translator which required great patience and attentiveness.

-### Enthusiasm

-I approach life with curiosity and enthusiasm and feel these qualities lend themselves to being a great team member and programmer.

-* As a teacher, there is an element of performance.
-To keep engagement and interest in your classes - I had to approach each lesson with a great deal of enthusiasm.
+* I made sure that during each standup on our group project at Makers Academy, that we held an emotional check in - to create a space where each team member can speak openly about how they are thinking or feeling.
+Building understanding of how the team was managing the project and difficulties of learning a new framework helped determine what tasks we would each focus on for the day.

-### Focus
+### Determination

+I'm a focused, goal orientated individual.
+I value regular reflection and daily practices to help me keep clear and consistent.
+For example, I read about Stoicism regularly as I find it helps to remind me of what I hold important in life and clarify my values.
+I meditate daily so that I can focus on what I want to achieve each day and contribute well to whatever task I am given.

-I had the goal of saving enough whilst teaching to be able to pursue my educational goals and have successfully done that by keeping my longer-term goals in mind and shaping my choices and lifestyle to support that ambition.
-This took self-disciple and the ability to envision what it would take to achieve my goal, ultimately, focus.
+* I had the goal of saving enough whilst teaching to be able to persue studying at Makers Academy.
+I achieved this by keeping my longer-term goals in mind and shaping my choices and lifestyle to support that ambition.
+This took self-disciple and the ability to envision what it would take to achieve my goal.

-* I have spent the past 6 months working daily to refine my programming process with full commitment and clear intent.

 ## Experience